It turns out that Obama — and our mothers! — are right: Washing hands really does slow the spread of disease.

 Our coverage of the 2008 election wins the award for national reporting.
 The editor of a Tennessee newspaper calls it the "most important Pulitzer this year."

-We've created a special page to help you assess President Barack Obama's first 100 days.
+to help you assess President Barack Obama's first 100 days.

 President Barack Obama and other administration officials say 90 percent of guns in Mexico come from the United States.
 But some caveats are in order.